-You can register and pick up your wristband and pre-purchased items:
+You can pick up your wristband and pre-purchased items:

 All participants must wear their wristband for entrance to rest stops and lunch.

 Merchandise for Sale.
 See Merchandise for details.
 The following items are available for purchase during registration:

 Vendor Expo.
 Despite COVID, our vendor expo will still go on.
 Be sure to pay them a visit!

 Friday Night Food Trucks.
 We will once again have food trucks out back on Friday evening.
 Plan to join us for dinner under "The Pavilion."
 What could be better than food trucks, snacks, live music, and several hundred of your closest, but socially-distanced friends?

 Saturday evening events in Georgetown.
 Check your inbox or E-Blasts for more information as we get closer to the event!

 Door Prize Drawing.
 Check your inbox or E-Blasts for more information.

 The BCC originally made a decision to restrict the type of of e-bikes that could participate in the Horsey Hundred this year due to insurance coverage limitations that we recently became aware of.
 Since that decision was made, our insurance coverage situation has not changed (and is described in greater detail below) but based on input from registered cyclists, and further research and discussion, our Board has decided to allow e-bike riders to participate this year as they have in the past.